Delegate Satisfaction at a Glance

 What’s more, this conference, like all IAFOR conferences, is organised in partnership with some of the world’s leading universities and academic associations.
 These partnerships attest to the excellence of our programme and ensure that the conference offers an exceptional platform through which to disseminate research.
 Learn more about IAFOR's Global Partners.

 All data provided on this page is sourced from ECLL/ECE 2016 Post-Conference Survey Data.
+From 2013 to 2018 ECLL/ECE was held in Brighton, UK; however, from 2019, ECLL/ECE will be held in London, UK.

 We work hard to put together an excellent academic programme of plenary and featured sessions, topical panels, workshops and forums, but the heart of any academic conference is, of course, the parallel sessions during which the majority of delegates present their papers, then engage in discussion and receive feedback from their peers.